Skip to main content

 Additional rights under New Jersey Law

 New Jersey law may further limit our uses and disclosures in the case of your PHI.
-This includes AIDS/HIV-related information, venereal disease information, genetic information, tuberculosis information, mental health information, certain drug and alcohol treatment information and certain information related to the emancipated treatment of a minor (e.g., where the minor seeks emancipated treatment for pregnancy or treatment related to minor's child or a sexually transmitted disease).
+This includes AIDS/HIV-related information, venereal disease information, genetic information, tuberculosis information, mental health information, certain drug and alcohol treatment information and certain information related to the emancipated treatment of a minor (e.g., when the minor seeks emancipated treatment for pregnancy or treatment related to the minor’s child or a sexually transmitted disease).
 If New Jersey law applies to your PHI, we will use and disclose your PHI in compliance with these more restrictive laws and will obtain your specific authorization before using or disclosing these types of information where we are required to do so.

 Patient reunions